rxt1077/resume/README.md

 occur.
 My role includes the administration of several databases, debugging and troubleshooting of services we use, development of in-house resources, and providing technology expertise to aid in district decision-making.

+A large portion of my work includes helping administration inform their decisions with data.
+I utilize data visualization tools (Jupyter/iPython notebooks) as well as frameworks for data processing (MapReduce / Pandas) to provide insights that drive district decision making.
+I also traing teachers and admin on how to perform their own analysis from the distric level down to individual student goal setting.

+As my duties are so varied, I strive to automate and document as much as possible.
+I have created projects to assist in my data upkeep responsibilities which primarily involve web-scraping / creating in-house APIs for web applications with asyncrhonous python (aiohttp) or utilizing a controlled browser session (selenium, phantomjs, casperjs) when Javascript needs to be run client-side.
+I have developed an entire framework to pull information from the student information system through its reporting facilities and create a secondary database with an SQLAlachemy ORM.
+This allows me to develop programmatically complex queueries that are otherwise unsupported by the system.

 **Interim Science Department Coordinator** (2015)